algorandfoundation/specs/dev/partkey.md

  - _Row Vote_ $\mathrm{R}$, an inner struct contains $\Sender$, $\Round$, $\Period$,
    $\Step$, and $\Proposal$.

- - _Unverified Credential_ $\Cred$, unverified selection credential. $\Cred$ contains
-   a single field $\mathrm{Proof}$, which is a VRF proof.
+ - _Unverified Credential_ $\Cred$, unverified VRF selection key. $\Cred$ contains a single field $\mathrm{Proof}$, which is a VRF proof.

  - _Signature_ $\Sig$, one-time signature of the vote.

-Once receiving an unverified vote ($\unauthenticatedVote$) from the network, an Algorand node verifies its selection credential by checking the validity of the VRF Proof (in $\Cred$), the committee membership parameters that it is conditioned on, and the voter's voting stake.
+Once receiving an unverified vote ($\unauthenticatedVote$) from the network, an Algorand node verifies its VRF selection key by checking the validity of the VRF Proof (in $\Cred$), the committee membership parameters that it is conditioned on, and the voter's voting stake.
 If verified, the result of this verification is wrapped in a $\Credential$ struct, containing the following fields:

  - _Unverifed Credential_ $\UnauthenticatedCredential$, the unverified
-  credential from input.
+  selection key from input.

  - _Weight_ $\Weight$, the weight of the vote.